Investment Loans

 Benefits:

-• Builds equity over time through principal repayments.
+Grows equity over the years through principal repayments.

 Drawbacks: